Marine World/Africa USA: Marine World/Africa U.S.A.

 The Marine World/Africa U.S.A. site occupied approximately 66 acre of reclaimed tidelands in the San Francisco Bay within the confines of the Redwood Shores district of Redwood City.
 Numerous shallow sloughs, which have long been filled in, are known to have meandered across the property in its natural state.
 The general area of the site was diked off from the bay about 1910, and was used for pasture until about 1946 when it was converted to salt evaporation ponds.
-The site was then cleaned and leveled, and between 1964 and 1965, received about two feet of fill dirt.
+The site was then cleaned and leveled, and between 1964 and 1965, received about two feet (60 cm) of fill dirt.
 Construction of Marine World took place between 1966 and 1968.
-Available topographic surveys indicate that surcharges of two to three feet were placed over some of the old slough areas prior to construction of the animal park.
+Available topographic surveys indicate that surcharges of two to three feet (1 m) were placed over some of the old slough areas prior to construction of the animal park.

 Marine World opened in July 1968.
 The park was owned and operated by the American Broadcasting Company.
 The park's original attractions were based around sea creatures on display and marine–themed shows.
 These shows included orcas, seals, and during the waterski and boat show, a water skiing elephant named Judy.
 By modern standards, many of these attractions would be considered unethical to animals.
-However during its time period the park took an animal "preservationist" stance, and it was a common site for fundraising efforts by environmental groups.
+However, during its time period the park took an animal "preservationist" stance, and it was a common site for fundraising efforts by environmental groups.

-The performances of the shows required fast low wake ski boats which were developed locally and known as "Avenger" hull series boats which would later influence companies like Master Craft to achieve faster ski boats for pleasure craft use.
+The performances of the shows required fast low-wake ski boats which were developed locally and known as "Avenger" hull series boats which would later influence companies like Master Craft to achieve faster ski boats for pleasure craft use.
 Marine World changed management in late 1969 during the off-season, adding new animal displays, including a large elephant seal named "Big Lou".
 Marine World management had been in discussions with Ralph Helfer shortly after the Africa U.S.A. flood, at the behest of Lanny Cornell, a well known animal veterinarian in the industry.
 Plans to incorporate Africa U.S.A. took almost a full year to design and implement.
 Ralph Helfer and Resorts International eventually bought out Marine World in 1972 when it went bankrupt, renaming the park as Marine World/Africa U.S.A. and adding the wildlife park portion and the "jungle theater".

 One of the park's star attractions was that it was home to Mardji, a trained Asian elephant that portrayed the Banthas in the original Star Wars film and that was also filmed for reference movement of the AT-ATs in The Empire Strikes Back.
 Mardji's original Bantha costume was on display for visitors to view at her enclosure.
-Mardji died on November 26, 1995 in Six Flags Discovery Kingdom in Vallejo, California.
+Mardji died on November 26, 1995, in Six Flags Discovery Kingdom in Vallejo, California.